CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint1_report.md

 - What did you since last meeting?
 - What will you do before the next meeting?
 - Are there any obstacles in your way?

+Nic Ingerson
+- As there was no previous meeting, no tasks have been done yet; however, I have looked into the source code for SheetShuttle to see how we may need to utilize it in our plugin.
+- Before our next meeting, I will be doing research into how SheetShuttle communicates with Google Sheets and determine whether we can use a similar approach to communicate with GitHub Classroom.
+- Currently, there are no obstacles in my way.

 ### Stand-Up Meeting Two (Date)